 (x).
 The Authority has duly considered the comments of different stakeholders as explained above.
-In this regard, the Authority has observed that CPPAGL and IESCO has raised various concerns including (a). compliance of the LCOC; (b). new tariff for consumers having dual connection; (c). specifying share of distributed generation in the IGCEP; (f). approval of design of competitive wholesale market; (g). decrease in revenue of IESCO and higher tariff to left over small consumers; and (h). recovery of the capacity charges from consumers which have already been accounted for during the load forecasting studies and the capacity has been arranged.
+In this regard, the Authority has observed that CPPAGL has raised various concerns including (a). compliance of the LCOC; (b). new tariff for consumers having dual connection; (c). specifying share of distributed generation in the IGCEP; and (f). approval of design of competitive wholesale market.

-(xi).
-In consideration to the above, the Authority hereby confirms that it has duly considered the relevant provisions of related rules to confirm that proposal of SCEPL fulfils the requirements prescribed under the relevant rules and regulations including LCOC as explained in preceding paragraph above.
-About the proposal of CPPAGL to have a new tariff for such consumers having dual supply arrangement (i.e. from the grid through DISCO as well as self-generation/third party source as in the current case), the Authority considers this an important issue but at the same time is of the view that it is not relevant to current case being an application of a generation licence.
+In consideration to the above, the Authority hereby confirms that it (xi). has duly considered the relevant provisions of related rules to confirm that proposal of SCEPL fulfils the requirements prescribed under the relevant rules and regulations including LCOC as explained at preceding paragraph.
+About the proposal of CPPAGL to have a new tariff for such consumers having dual supply arraignment (i.e. from the grid through DISCO as well as selfgeneration/third party source as in the current case), the Authority considers this an important issue but at the same time is of the view that it has not relevant to current case being an application of a generation licence.
 The Authority is cognizant of the situation and has already included this issue as part of the proceedings for the tariff petitions of the DISCO(s) which is under deliberation and is expected to be decided in due course of time without affecting the grant of generation licence to SCEPL.
+Regarding the suggestion to specify the share of distributed generation in the IGCEP, the Authority considers that planning function needs special consideration to have a true picture of the demand-supply situation of the system.
+The Authority emphasizes that DISCO(s) and NTDC must refine their process to capture a true picture for the future requirements by revitalizing their planning function by having suitable tools in the matter including the process of registration for entities like SCEPL etc. As regards the approval of design of competitive wholesale market, the Authority through its determination NEPRA/DG(Lic)/LAM01-26389-398 dated December 05, 2019, has already approved the same.